 Parents for Window Blind Safety, a national 501 C (3) non-profit organization, was founded in 2002 by Matt and Linda Kaiser after they lost their daughter, Cheyenne Rose, to a hidden hazardous inner cord of a window blind in 2002.
 Placing the pull cord up high out of Cheyenne’s reach was not enough to prevent Cheyenne’s accident.
-After the death of Cheyenne, the Kaiser’s read hundred’s of In-Depth Investigation reports from the Consumer Product Safety Commission of children who silently strangled on window covering products with properly placed safety devices, that failed.
+After the death of Cheyenne, the Kaiser’s read hundreds of In-Depth Investigation reports from the Consumer Product Safety Commission of children who silently strangled on window covering products with properly placed safety devices, that failed.
 Today, children, even as old as 7 years of age, are victims of hazardous cords that passed through industry policed ANSI safety testing.
-Since 1980, the US Consumer Product Safety Commission has record of over 600 strangulation injuries and deaths in the USA.
+Since 1980, the US Consumer Product Safety Commission has records of over 600 strangulation injuries and deaths in the USA.
 As a direct result of 18 years of advocacy, the Window Covering Manufacturers Association AKA Window Covering Safety Council decided in 2018 to go cordless on stock products.
 Although hazardous cord remains on custom products, our organization is hopeful the WCMA will fulfill its promise to open the safety standard and address the deadly hazards associated with custom window blinds and coverings.

 PFWBS mission is to:

 - Educate consumers about the dangers of accessible window covering cords in homes, daycare facilities, and military housing

 - Collect injury and product data to pinpoint hazard factors